pragmagrid/lifemapper-server/docs/Updating.rst

      COMPUTE_CONTACT_USERID:  <required>
      COMPUTE_CONTACT_EMAIL:  <required **only if new user**>

-   get/copy keys from config.ini).
+   get/copy keys from config.lmserver.ini).
 The new record requires COMPUTE_NAME,
    COMPUTE_IP, and COMPUTE_CONTACT_USERID.
 If the COMPUTE_CONTACT_USERID does
    not already exist in the database, COMPUTE_CONTACT_EMAIL is also required.